isomerpages/np-infosite/pages/Terms of Use.md

 ---
 <h2><strong>DISCLAIMER</strong></h2>
 <p>Ngee Ann Polytechnic owns and maintains this website as a service to its
-students and staff.
+students, staff and members of public.
 We invite you to visit frequently to browse through our pages and download and copy materials for your personal use, subject to the restrictions outlined below.</p>
 <h3><strong>Links to Third Party Information</strong></h3>
 <p>This website has links to many third party information providers who are
 not affiliated with the Polytechnic.
 The Polytechnic does not endorse any